-František Chaloupka (born in former Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, operas and multimedia works.
-He is also sought out as an orchestrator, producer and guitar player.
+František Chaloupka (born in former Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, opera and multimedia works.

 After finishing his studies of composition at the Janáček conservatory in Ostrava he went on to study a degree in Composition in the class of Martin Smolka at Janáček Academy of Music and Performing Arts in Brno in 2004 where he has finished his PhD. in composition in 2014.
-In 2006 he was also studying composition at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
-From 2012 he studied at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in 2013.
+In 2006 he was studying composition at Royal Conservatory in The Hague (The Netherlands) with Louis Andriessen, Clarence Barlow, Martijn Padding and Richard Ayres.
+In 2012 he studied composition at Universität für Musik und darstellende Kunst Wien and California Institute of the Arts in Los Angeles in 2013.

 In May 2011 he was invited to Frankfurt for a workshop with Ensemble Modern (Frank Zappa, Heiner Goebbles, etc.) and conductor-composer Peter Eötvös.
 Within the project „Myths-Nation-Identities“ he composed a piece called Mašín Gun (Seven Rituals for purging the Czech Lands from the Spirit of Communism) premiered by Ensemble Modern and Peter Eötvös at Musica Viva festival in Munich in 2012.
 The concert was recorded and broadcasted live at Munich Broadcasting (Bayerischer Rundfunk).